... I suppose the joke is on me.

 Sorrows of Satan direct by D.W.
 Griffith.

 It was made the same year as F.W.
-Murnau's Faust (man, what was up with directors with initials for their first name directing Faustian myths!?) and follows the general storyline perfectly.
+Murnau's Faust (man, what was up with

 My point is: why do modern Faustian myths always pick on writers?!